This page provides guidance to help ensure your website is available, accessible, secure, and usable for everyone at all times.

 - Read Fixing website speed cross-functionally to learn how to collaborate with and get buy-in from other departments.

-- Use native lazy-loading for images to minimize requests for images that people may never actually see.
+- Use standardized lazy-loading for images to minimize requests for images that people may never actually see.
 Browser compatibility is not 100% but the feature can be treated as a progressive enhancement.
-In other words, if a certain browser doesn't support native lazy-loading, the image should load as it normally does.
+In other words, if a certain browser doesn't support standardized lazy-loading, the image should load as it normally does.

 - Check if your site has any A/B testing or personalization scripts that can be loaded more asynchronously or if there's any non-critical functionality in the scripts that can be disabled.
 A/B testing and personalization scripts usually can't be loaded completely asynchronously because they need to run before the page content loads, but there may be some opportunity to load parts of the scripts more asynchronously.
 See Critical Rendering Path to understand the fundamental tradeoff between synchronous scripts (also known as render-blocking scripts) in general and page load time, and then decide whether you need to prioritize the render-blocking scripts over page load time, or vice versa.